NATIONALLY RESPECTED PERSONAL INJURY ATTORNEYS

 Signs of chemical restraint use can be harder to notice.
 Your loved one may seem more out of it or slow to respond.
 Noticing these signs may be more challenging if your loved one suffers from a memory disorder like dementia or is taking prescription medication that already makes them appear more subdued.

 If your loved one was abused or neglected, you may be wondering who they interact with regularly so you can identify who hurt them.
+Our Philadelphia nursing home abuse lawyers often find that one of the following individuals is responsible for such adverse treatment:

 • Nursing Aides